-To be honest, it’s possible to get by without nursing-specific clothes.
+It’s possible to get by without nursing-specific clothes.
 To do so, however, is cumbersome and uncomfortable.
-Nursing clothes help make your decision to nurse easier by offering discreet built-in nursing panels which allow you to breastfeed or pump without completely disrobing.
+Nursing clothes help make nursing easier by offering discreet built-in nursing panels that allow you to breastfeed or pump without completely disrobing.

 Nursing tops and bras are also designed with a woman’s lactating breasts in mind.
 They typically have built-in elastic, allowing them to stretch to accommodate the changing size of your breasts throughout the day, as opposed to restrictive, inelastic fabrics that may be used for conventional clothes.

 Many also have places to attach nursing pads, which are a necessity for nursing moms to prevent embarrassing leaks throughout the day.